SaiSatyaSri52/SaiSatyaSri52/README.md

 ## 🔭 About Me

 Hello!
-I'm **Sai SatyaSri**, a passionate Developer with a knack for transforming complex problems into simple and efficient solutions.
+I'm **Sai SatyaSri**, a passionate Data Scientist with a knack for transforming complex problems into simple and efficient solutions.
 My journey in coding began with a fascination for building things that work smart, not just hard.

-With a strong foundation in **C, Python, Java, SQL, Machine Learning, Flask**, I thrive on building robust and scalable solutions.
+With a strong foundation in **Python, Java, SQL, Machine Learning, Flask**, I thrive on building robust and scalable solutions.
 I'm proficient in a variety of tools and technologies, always eager to learn and adapt to new challenges in the ever-evolving tech landscape.

-🌱 I’m currently diving deep into **Machine Learning and Aritifical Intelligence**.
+🌱 I’m currently diving deep into **Machine Learning and Artificial Intelligence**.
-💬 Ask me about **Python, Java, Flask, SQL, Machine Learning, Aritifical Intelligence**.
+💬 Ask me about **Python, Java, Flask, SQL, Machine Learning, Artificial Intelligence**.
 📫 How to reach me: **saisatyasrisaisatyasri7@gmail.com**
 ⚡ Fun Fact: *I love turning complex problems into elegant code!* 💡